feltcute/ModdingDocsMGD/docs/Reference/Gridmap.md

 In this case, `"The ground is laden in aphrodisiac.",` will play after the Auto tile event is done being called.

-## YAdjust
+## YAdjust & XAdjust <a id="yadjust-xadjust"></a>

-`"YAdjust"` alters the position of the Gridmap on the screen via the following *string* value.
-The
+`"YAdjust"` and `"XAdjust"` alters the position of the Gridmap on the screen via the following *string* value.
+The values are per pixel.

-*value* necessary will vary depending on the amount of Rows your Gridmap has.
+This helps prevent the user interface elements from covering the gridmap depending on its size.
+Typically only needed for the Y axis, which will vary depending on the amount of Rows your Gridmap has.

-You'll likely need to adjust this manually from reviewing the Gridmap in-game till the positioning is considered correct.

 !!! tip

     Ensuring your event can be readily accessed in-game by temporarily defining it as a town CardType is useful during early iterations.

+!!! info "See also"

+    See [SetMapYOffset & SetMapXOffset](../Functions/EventOnly/GridmapFunctions.md#setmapyoffset-setmapxoffset) for changing offsets after creation.

 ## PlayerCoord